 The tensioning device is a 2-7/8" long threaded stud which installs on the back side of one end post.
 A brass hex nut and some metal thread (both covered by an end cap) will extend beyond the back of the post on one end.
-A pull lock fitting is installed through the other end.
-The WiseCable® Heritage Series can also be used in a stair-to-landing application with post protector tubes.
+A Pull-Lock fitting is installed through the other end.
+The WiseCable® Estate Series can also be used in a stair-to-landing application with post protector tubes.

-Tools needed for WiseCable® Heritage Series:
+Tools needed for WiseCable® Estate Series:

 - 5/32" drill bit

 - 9/32" drill bit for threaded stud installation

-- 29/64" drill bit for pull lock installation
+- 29/64" drill bit for Pull-Lock installation

 - 7/32" wrench for holding the stud

-- 7/16" wrench for tightening brass nuts
+- 7/16" wrench for tightening jam nuts

 - Cable cutting tool

-- (If using post protector tubes, 1/4" drill bit)
+- If using post protector tubes, 1/4" drill bit